Snowball fight: Large snowball fights

 On December 9, 2009, an estimated crowd of over 4,000 students at the University of Wisconsin–Madison participated in a snowball fight on Bascom Hill.
 There were reports of several injuries, mainly broken noses, and some vandalism, mainly stolen lunch trays from Memorial Union.
 The snowball fight was scheduled weeks in advance, and was helped by the fact that the University canceled all classes due to 12–16 inches of snow that fell the night before.
 However, this snowball fight failed to break the record set in October of the same year in Leuven.

 On January 22, 2010, 5,387 people in Taebaek, South Korea, set the world record for most people engaged in a snowball fight.

 On February 6, 2010, some 2,000 people met at Dupont Circle in Washington, D.C., for a snowball fight organized over the internet after over two feet of snow fell in the region during the North American blizzards of 2010.
 The event was promoted via Facebook and Twitter.
 At least a half-dozen D.C. and U.S. Park police cars were positioned around Dupont Circle throughout the snowball fight.
 Minor injuries were reported.
 The snowball fight has been repeated after other major snowstorms.

 On January 12, 2013, 5,834 people in Seattle, Washington, set the Guinness World Records record for the world's largest snowball fight during Seattle's Snow Day.

-On February 8, 2013, nearly 2,500 students of the Boston University participated in a snowball fight on Boston's Esplanade facilitated by historic winter storm "Nemo".
+On February 8, 2013, nearly 2,500 students of the Boston University participated in a snowball fight on Boston's Charles River Esplanade facilitated by historic winter storm "Nemo".

 Yukigassen (雪合戦) is a snowball fighting-competition originating in Japan.
 There are annual Yukigassen tournaments in Japan, Finland, Norway, Russia, Sweden, the United States and Canada.

-Seattle's world record was broken on January 31, 2016, in Saskatoon, Saskatchewan, Canada, where more than 20,000 participants came to Victoria park to attempt the Guinness World Record.
+Seattle's world record was broken on January 31, 2016, in Saskatoon, Saskatchewan, Canada, where more than 20,000 participants came to Victoria park to attempt to break the Guinness World Record.
 Rick Mercer was one of the participants who came to shoot an episode about Team Canada's Yukigassen team and compete in the world record.
 Underestimating the number of participants the event ran out of their 8200 wristbands hours before the competition took place.
 In total 7,681 participants was the official Guinness record and was achieved by the City of Saskatoon thanks to Yukigassen Team Canada.

 The event was organized to send off Team Canada for the Showa Shinzan International Yukigassen World Championships, an annual professional snowball fighting competition.